Rkelley6045/FinalProject/Red_Team_Summary_of_Operations/OffensiveTemplate.md

 This scan identifies the services below as potential points of entry:
 - Target 1
-  - List of
+  - List of Exposed Servies:
+  - 22/TCP SSH
+  - 80/TCP HTTP
+  - 111/TCP rpcbind
+  - 139/TCP netbios-ssn
-  - Exposed Services
+  - 445/TCP netbios-ssn

 _TODO: Fill out the list below.
 Include severity, and CVE numbers, if possible._

 The following vulnerabilities were identified on each target:
 - Target 1
-  - List of
+  - List of critical vlunerabilites:
+  - Wordpress Pingback Locator
+  - Usernmae/Password Login Scanner
-  - Critical
+  - XMLRPC DoS
-  - Vulnerabilities
+  - GHOST Vulnerability Scanner

 _TODO: Include vulnerability scan results to prove the identified vulnerabilities._